 In that sense, finding a new partner who is already on the same page is significantly less daunting.
 When searching for a partner, you may want to cast as wide a net as possible by posting on a popular forum like craigslist (where I made many connections and eventually found a long-term partner) or a dating website (many people seeking a certain fetish partner create dating accounts without photos or personal information that could reveal their identity), which enables you to find partners nearby.
 When posting in search of a partner, always be up front about your intentions.
 Are you looking for casual ABF or a committed ANR?
-Will the relationship be sexual or platonic?
+Will the relationship be platonic?
 Are you looking to add other elements (dom/sub, role-play, etc.)?
 Then be clear about who you’re looking for.
 Does age matter?
 Relationship status?
 Commuting distance?

 When responding to a post, be similarly honest about yourself and your desires.
 Most importantly, be respectful–and actually read the post.
 My inbox was flooded with messages from men (some merely a “hey baby ;)” or a “whats ur cup size”) who clearly either barely skimmed my post, or didn’t read it at all.
 This was incredibly frustrating.

 - Women are not looking for men who want a single nursing session with us just to satisfy a lifelong curiosity.

 - They don’t want to be asked to send photos of their breasts.
 I can’t emphasize strongly enough how much they don’t want that.

 - They don’t want to be asked questions of an overtly sexual nature, like whether or not they have orgasms when we nurse.
 Most compatible man/woman relationships are eventually going to become sexual, but just like a conventional relationship, it will happen only when a level of trust and comfort is reached.